Gonzaga Bulldogs men's basketball: Washington

-Brigham Young University
+Washington State

-A notable rivalry with Brigham Young University (BYU) has developed throughout the past decade.
-BYU and Gonzaga first played on December 16, 1949 with Gonzaga winning 46–41.
-The two teams would not meet again until March 19, 2011 in the third round of the NCAA tournament, as a BYU team led by Jimmer Fredette advanced to the Sweet Sixteen by defeating the Zags 89–67.
-The following season, BYU left the Mountain West Conference and joined the West Coast Conference for the 2011–2012 season.
-Since then, Gonzaga has a 18–6 record against BYU.
-However, BYU is one of few teams to win multiple times at the McCarthy Athletic Center in Spokane over the last decade, with wins at the Kennel in 2015, 2016 and 2017.
-BYU was the only team to beat #1 ranked Gonzaga during the 2016-17 regular season in which Gonzaga earned its first trip to the Final Four and National Championship game.
-BYU has played Gonzaga in the West Coast Conference tournament Final in 2014, 2015, 2018, and 2021 with Gonzaga winning all four of these matchups.
-Gonzaga leads the overall series 20–7, with the most recent meeting on March 9, 2021 in which Gonzaga won 88–78 in Las Vegas.
+Gonzaga's most heated in-state rivalry is with Washington State.
+The two schools are both based in Eastern Washington, with Pullman only 79 miles away from Spokane.
+Following the collapse of the Pac-12 and Wazzu's temporary move to the WCC for some sports including basketball, the rivalry became renewed in the 2024–25 season.
+In October 2024, Gonzaga announced that they had joined the new Pac-12, solidifying the return of the rivalry.
+The Cougars lead the series 98–54, but Gonzaga has won 15 of the last 18 matchups, including the two WCC Conference games in the 2024–25 season.

 Impact

 University enrollment

 Freshman enrollment at Gonzaga in the mid-nineties hovered around 500 students annually, including a total of 569 as late as 1998.
 In 1999, enrollment jumped to 701 five months after the Zags went to the Elite Eight.
 This trend continued after Gonzaga won five games in the 1999 and 2000 NCAA tournaments, as freshman enrollment increased to 796 in 2000 and to a then-record 979 in 2001.
 A 65 percent increase in the size of the freshman class between 1997 and 2003 is part of a phenomenon called the Flutie effect, the increase in attention and applications for admission that results after a particularly notable and unexpected sporting victory by a school's athletic team.
 Gonzaga University president Rev. Robert Spitzer said that the team's success was responsible for the school receiving the $23 million required to build the McCarthey Athletic Center, most of which was received through major gifts.

 Gonzaga has been viewed as reaping benefits from its basketball-related exposure to this day.
 The university's financial position and fundraising success dramatically improved.
 This led to a campus building boom; the McCarthey Athletic Center proved to be just the first of a series of major campus buildings that opened between 2004 and 2017.
 Booming freshman enrollment led Gonzaga to introduce a more selective admissions process in 2003, which led to a significant increase in the academic credentials of incoming freshmen.
 Even with greater selectivity, freshman enrollment has continued to grow, reaching 1,200 for 2016–17.